bacalhau-project/bacalhau/docs/docs/getting-started/resources.md

 ## Usage

-Use following command to see available resoruces amount:
+Use following command to see available resources amount:

 ```bash
 bacalhau node list --show=capacity